Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

-Figure \ref{fig:g2F} shows the numerically simulated values (solid line) and analytical values (dashed line) of \( g^2(0) \) and $Q$ as functions of the pump power \( P \). $Q$ remains approximately constant at 0.5, consistent with the theoretically predicted value, indicating a super-Poissonian field.
-The value of \( g^2(0) \) is of the order of a few hundred, indicating a high likelihood of coincidence detection and bunching.
+Figure \ref{fig:g2F}(a) and \ref{fig:g2F}(b) plot the numerically simulated values (solid line) and analytical values (dashed line) of \( g^2(0) \) and $Q$ respectively as functions of the pump power \( P \). $Q$ remains approximately constant at 0.5, consistent with the theoretically predicted value, indicating a super-Poissonian statistics.
+The value of \( g^2(0) \) is of the order of a few hundred, indicating bunching and a high likelihood of coincidence detection.
 The magnitude of $g^2(0)$ decreases sharply as the pump rate increases, due to it being inversely proportional to $P$ (Eq. \ref{g20_eq}).
 Therefore, in order to obtain highly bunched photon pairs, it is desirable to have a low pump rate, but this comes at the cost of reduced biphoton emission rate, as discussed earlier in Section \ref{sec:sectionSSR}.